e-be-walk/e-be-walk.github.io/_posts/2018-07-15-many-to-many_too_many.markdown

 ---

 It’s not hard to visualize and demonstrate most model relationships.
 Most relationships can be easily visualized with books.
-For instance, `belongs_to` and `has_many` is easy- an author has_many books and a book belongs to an author.
+For instance, `belongs_to` and `has_many` is easy- an author `has_many` books and a book `belongs_to` an author.
 Let’s say a book is published- chances are, the book only `has_one` publisher, right?
-These relationships can be easily defined with a foreign key in the corresponding table- in this case, a book would have a foreign key for to identify the author and an additional foreign key to identify the publisher.
+These relationships can be easily defined with a foreign key in the corresponding table- in this case, a book would have a foreign key to identify the author and an additional foreign key to identify the publisher.

 Establishing and visualizing a many-to-many relationship is a little bit tougher.
-The `has_many_through` relationship gets a little abstract and it can not only be harder to identify these relationships but also to implement ensuring that your table has a correct key.
+The `has_many_through` relationship gets a little abstract and it can not only be harder to identify these relationships but also to implement ensuring that your table has correct keys and relationships.
 So what is a many-to-many relationship?
 In trying to figure one out that applies to books, I had to meander a little bit and think outside the box.
 We’ve got this sculpture at work which demonstrates it quite well- one sculpture, `has_many` alligator heads, and many alligator heads `has_many` teeth.
 Many teeth `belongs_to` one alligator and many alligators `belongs_to`  one sculpture.
 Many teeth!
 Many alligator heads!
 ONE sculpture.

 ![Many teeth!
 Many alligator heads!
 ONE sculpture.](https://imgur.com/hnJNbU1.jpg)